TEST THE SHAPE. THEN TEST THE PART.

 Choose process

-Use FDM for speed and low cost, SLA for detail, or SLS for stronger nylon geometry.
+Use FDM for speed and low cost, SLA for detail, or FDM nylon for stronger functional geometry.

 Print